luanvothanh12/Repcode/README.md

 4. Update `schema.prisma`:
    * Replace the contents of `schema.prisma` with the contents of `devTemplates/devprisma.txt`

 5. Delete the folder `prisma/migrations` entirely

+6. Update `firebaseAdmin.js`
+* Replace the contents of `firebaseAdmin.js` with the contents of `devTemplates/firebaseAdmin.txt`

+7. Update `src/firebaseConfig.js`
+* Replace the contents of `src/firebaseConfig.js` with the contents of `devTemplates/firebaseConfig.txt`

-6. Initialize the SQLite database by running the following commands in the terminal of your code editor:
+8. Initialize the SQLite database by running the following commands in the terminal of your code editor:
 ```bash
 npx prisma migrate dev --name init
 npx prisma generate
 ```

-7. Comment out the following line in `ProblemsQueue.tsx`, on line 412:
+9. Comment out the following line in `ProblemsQueue.tsx`, on line 412:
 ```typescript
 // Comment out the below line to avoid runtime errors in development
 // await updateContribution(user?.email || '');
 ```

-8. Start the development server and navigate to the localhost on your browser:
+10. Start the development server and navigate to the localhost on your browser:
 ```bash
 npm run dev
 ```